Alluxio/alluxio/docs/en/core-services/Unified-Namespace.md

 ##### HDFS

-If the updates happen across many parts (or unknown) of the namespace at a frequent rate, use active sync in order to update metadata in a timely manner.
+If the updates happen across many or unknown number of parts of the namespace at a frequent rate, use active sync in order to update metadata in a timely manner.
 If the rate of change is too fast, namespace is too large, or the user does not want to update the max RPC size from the namenode, then follow the suggestion in the section below for Non-HDFS UFS.

 ##### Non-HDFS UFS